acollign/netrunner-wiki/Card-definitions.md

 - `:strength-bonus` -- 5-function that returns the integer to increase the strength of the ICE by
 - `:trash-effect` -- ability to trigger when the card is trashed.
 Has an extra key `:while-unrezzed` that specifies if the ability should trigger even if the card is not rezzed
 - `:rez-req` -- 5-function that specifies the requirements to be able to rez the card.
+- `:can-host` -- a 5-function invoked to determine if the card is eligible to host a given `target` card during a corp-install process in which no server was indicated.
+Returns true if the card can host the target.

 **AGENDA SPECIFIC KEYS**
 - `:advancement-cost-bonus` -- 5-function that returns an integer to adjust the advancement cost of the agenda with